at The Park Ecovillage – community, ecovillage, holistic learning centre

 In order to be financially sustainable we charge a fee for the services we offer which covers our costs.

-We offer a sliding scale of £25–£50 per person, including lunch, based on the capacity of the group to pay, related to income and the economic situation of the country of residence.
+We offer a sliding scale per person, which includes lunch and refreshments, based on the capacity of the group to pay, related to income and the economic situation of the country of residence.

-To encourage local groups from Morayshire we offer a special rate of £15–£35 per person, including lunch, based on the size of the group and its capacity to pay.
+To encourage local groups from Morayshire we offer a special rate per person, which includes lunch and refreshments, based on the size of the group and its capacity to pay.
 This special rate does not apply to corporate groups or groups from professional organisations in the local area.

 Tel: Visitors Centre general enquiries 01309 690311